FUE – FUT Hair Transplants For Men & Women in New York City.

-Celebrity trusted hair transplant surgeon Dr. Linkov is known in the community as the doctor to go to when your goal is to reverse hair loss, thinning hair or baldness.
-If you’ve been thinking about FUE or FUT hair transplant surgery, contact our state-of-the-art hair restoration and transplantation clinic to schedule your consultation.
-Located in the heart on Manhattan on Madison Ave and 60th Str, we’re easy to find and our friendly staff will walk through the best options for reversing the signs of hair loss.
+Celebrity trusted hair restoration surgeon Dr. Linkov is known in the community as the doctor to go to when your goal is to reverse hair loss, thinning hair or baldness.
+If you’ve been thinking about FUE or FUT hair transplant in NYC, contact our state-of-the-art hair transplantation clinic to schedule your consultation.
+Located in the heart on Manhattan on Madison Ave and 60th Str, we’re easy to find and our friendly staff will walk through the best hair restoration options for reversing the signs of hair loss.

 What Is a Hair Transplant?

 A hair transplant is an affordable surgical procedure that takes hair from one part of the body and moves it to another.
 In the past, results looked unnatural and recovery was painful.
 Now, using the latest technologies and techniques, beautiful and affordable hair restoration in NYC is possible.
 And the best part is that Dr. Linkov is providing an affordable hair implants that is permanent when performed on the appropriate candidate.
 Get the hair loss treatment you need in the safe, reassuring hands of the best Manhattan hair transplant doctor, Dr. Linkov.

 City Facial Plastics in New York, under the management of a top-rated NYC hair restoration specialist Dr. Linkov, uses the latest FUE hair follicle transplant techniques and works with the most experienced hair technicians to create the best and most beautiful hair implant results.